basho/rfc/open/bigset-keyformat/bigset-keyformat.md

 Riak Keys, TS keys, and Index keys are all sext encoded.
-As TS data is riak_object data, at this point I will stop distinguishing between the two and just use "RO keys.
+As TS data is riak_object data, at this point I will stop distinguishing between the two and just use "RO keys".

 Part of the way bigset reads work is to fold over all the keys in a set.
 We seek to a set's first key (the clock) and we fold until it's